gyselroth/php-task-scheduler/README.md

 PHP isn't a multithreaded language and neither can it handle (most) tasks asynchronously.
 Sure there are threads (pthreads) and forks (pcntl) but those are only usable in cli mode (Or you should them only be using in cli mode).
 Using this library you are able to write your code async, schedule them and let them execute asynchronously.

 ## How does it work (The short way please)?
-A job is scheduled via a scheduler which will get appended in a central message queue using MongoDB.
+A job is scheduled via a scheduler which will get appended to a central message queue (MongoDB).
 All Queue nodes will get notified in (soft) realtime that a new job is available.
 One node will execute the task according the principle first come first serves.
 If no free slots are available the job will wait in the queue and get executed as soon as there is a free slot.

 ## Requirements
+* Posix system (Basically every linux)
-* >= PHP7.1
+* PHP7.1 and newer
 * MongoDB server >= 2.2
 * PHP pcntl extension
 * PHP posix extension

 >**Note**: This library will only work on \*nix system.
-There is no windows support and there will never be.
+There is no windows support and there will most likely never be.

 ## Download